Canada & 245+ Countries Address Autocomplete

 There is a significant number of addresses that contain some form of secondary address indicator.
 So, not having the capability to suggest secondary unit indicators is a potential deal-breaker for most businesses.

 Why is the secondary unit designator such a big deal for businesses?
 It is because a great number of customers may get inconvenienced by manually entering this information.
 As a result, the chances of cart abandonment also increase, which is never desirable for businesses.

 Google can neither standardize nor validate the addresses that you provide it.
 So, if your business application involves the delivery of products or services, Google may end up disappointing you.
 In addition, much of Google’s data comes from volunteers around the world.

-There is a good chance that these volunteers reach some roadblock from time to time.
+There is a good chance that these volunteers reach some roadblocks from time to time.
 And as Google’s API does not require the standardization or validation of addresses, its data accuracy can be unreliable.

 PO Box Addresses

-Even something as simple as autocompleting a PO box address is not possible through Google’s tool.
+Even something as simple as auto-completing a PO box address is not possible through Google’s tool.
 In addition, most businesses send a significant number of mailers to PO box addresses.
 Hence, it further distances Google Address Autocomplete from being used for business operations.

 Detecting Wrong Addresses

 One of the biggest disadvantages of using Google Address Autocomplete is that it may not detect wrong addresses.
 As a result, Google may very well suggest wrong or fake addresses.
 Google takes the house/building number provided by the user at face value and doesn’t bother to validate it.

 You should consider that hundreds or even thousands of addresses may have the same street name.
 In such cases, it can become impossible to find the right address.
 So if the user accidentally enters the wrong address, Google has no way of detecting it, and the package could get lost forever.